 The key here is Rawls’s (1996, 28) distinction among the perspectives of:

 - persons in a well-ordered society

-Freeman has recently stressed the way in which focusing on the third perspective—of citizens in a well ordered society—shows the importance of actual agreement in Rawls’s contract theory.
+Samuel Freeman has recently stressed the way in which focusing on the third perspective—of citizens in a well-ordered society—shows the importance of actual agreement in Rawls’s contract theory.
 On Freeman’s interpretation, the social contract must meet the condition of publicity.
-Freeman (2007b:15) writes:
+He (2007b:15) writes:

 Rawls distinguishes three levels of publicity: first, the publicity of principles of justice; second, the publicity of the general beliefs in light of which first principles of justice can be accepted (“that is, the theory of human nature and of social institutions generally)”; and, third, the publicity of the complete justification of the public conception of justice as it would be on its own terms.
 All three levels, Rawls contends, are exemplified in a well-ordered society.
 This is the “full publicity” condition.